SAP-archive/devops-docker-cx-server/cx-server-companion/life-cycle-scripts/CX-SERVER-SECURITY.md

 # Notes on running CX Server in Production

-Please be aware that running a Jenkins in production securly is not a trivial task.
+Please be aware that running a Jenkins in production securely is not a trivial task.

 Some recommendations: